-Layers of London brings together, for the first time, a significant collection of digitised historic maps, photos and other information provided by key partners across London.
+Layers of London brings together, for the first time, a really important collection of digitised historic maps, photos and crowd-sources histories provided by the public and key partners across London.

-Our partners include: the British Library, The London Metropolitan Archives, Historic England, The National Archives, MOLA (Museum of London Archaeology) and a wide range of national and local archives, institutions and community groups.
+Our partners include: the British Library, The London Metropolitan Archives, Historic England, The National Archives, MOLA (Museum of London Archaeology) and a wide range of national and local archives, institutions, community groups and individuals.

 This website allows you to interact with and contribute to many different 'layers' of London's history from the Romans to the present day.
-These layers include historic maps, images of buildings, films as well as information about people who have lived and worked in London over the centuries.
+These layers include: historic maps, old pictures of buildings, films, recordings, as well as stories about people who have lived and worked in London over the centuries - added to the map by Londoners themselves!

 If you need it, we can offer support, equipment, training and collaborative volunteer programmes to support you enriching the map.